-Breakfast in the hotel.
-Than we start a city tour.
-Ohrid is Europe’s oldest lake and, as one of the oldest human settlements in the world, it’s got a wealth of historic sites and religious monuments to discover.
+Breakfast in the hotel, followed by a city tour.
+Ohrid is Europe’s oldest lake and, as one of the oldest human settlements in the world, it has got a wealth of historic sites and religious monuments to discover.
 The town is said to have once been home to 365 churches, one for each day of the year, earning it the nickname ‘the Macedonian Jerusalem’.
-Today we start with an exploration of the town’s streets and churches, maybe picking up a bargain or two in the vibrant Old Bazaar, or the ancient Tsar Samoil’s Fortress, which stands on the top of Ohrid Hill and looks across the town, along with a 2000 year old Macedonian-Roman theatre that was uncovered near its upper gate.
+Today we start with an exploration of the town’s streets and churches, maybe picking up a bargain or two in the vibrant Old Bazaar, or the ancient Tsar Samoil’s Fortress, which stands on the top of Ohrid Hill and looks across the town, along with a 2000 year old Macedonian-Roman Theatre that was uncovered near its upper gate.
 We finish at St. John of Kaneo church, which sits on a rocky outcrop overlooking the lake, one of the most popular in Macedonia.
 Back in the center by small boats.
 This afternoon we head to Kuratica – a village on the outskirts of Ohrid.
-Local hosts will wait for us there and serve different specialties from traditional Macedonian cuisine all that combined with homemade wine and traditional alcoholic drink rakia.
+Local hosts will wait for us there and serve different specialties from traditional Macedonian cuisine all that combined with home-made wine and traditional alcoholic drink rakia.
 The bread and some of the pies come directly from an old furnace, so you will be able to observe the whole backing process.
 Then the hosts will take us to a short donkey safari around the village, exploring the beautiful nature that surrounds the village.
 Back in Ohrid and overnight.

 Day 8 Ohrid – Dihovo – Bitola (80 km) (B, L)

 Breakfast in the hotel.
-Today first we are heading to the National park and mountain of Galitchitsa to admire the nature from few view points in the mountain.
+Today we are first heading to the National park and mountain of Galitchitsa to admire the nature from few view points in the mountain.
 On the other site of the National park, we will have another stop to view Lake Prespa with hundreds of species of birds, pelicans and cormorants among them.
 We drive onward to Dihovo, a little village sitting in the foothills of Mountain Baba and National Park Pelister.
 A local Guest House Dihovo is member of the Slow Food organization for healthy food and produces home-made wine, brandy and beer as well as home-made organic food.
 Our lunch here will consists of variety of home-cooked Macedonian specialties, made with fruits and vegetables coming from its own private gardens, followed by domestic brandy and wine in wooden barrels, as well as a range of homebrewed beers.
 Continue to Bitola, arriving by mid-afternoon.
 Relax in one of the city’s many cafes, explore the stalls of the Old Bazaar or choose to take a guided tour of the ancient town and archaeological site of Heraclea Lyncestis, located on the outskirts of Bitola.
 Heraclea was founded by Philip II of Macedonia in the fourth century BC after he had conquered the surrounding region of Lyncestis.
 The city was named in honor of the mythological hero Heracles, whom Philip considered his ancestor.
 Overnight in Bitola.

 Day 9 Bitola – Edessa - Loutraki - Thessaloniki (270 km) (B, L, D)

 Today we drive to Greece.
 First, we visit Edessa waterfall and after that we go to visit Thermal springs in village Loutraki.
 We will have lunch in local restaurant.
 After that we are continue for Thessaloniki, Greece’s second largest city.
 Filled with the reminders of Roman, Byzantine and Ottoman rule, Thessaloniki is a city situated on the Thermaic Gulf.
 Today we visit some of the prime sites of the city with a local guide.
 The steep narrow streets of the district are all that is left of the city's 19th century period and a walk among the whitewashed houses and overhanging balconies leads to some quite magnificent views down into the gulf across the city.
 There is a possibility to visit the Byzantine Museum, Archaeological Museum etc. on own.
-We end the day in Thessaloniki to enjoy a dinner in a restaurant with traditional Greek music at the central square Aristotle.
+We end the day in Thessaloniki to enjoy dinner in a restaurant with traditional Greek music at the central square Aristotle.
 Overnight.

 Day 10Thessaloniki - Naoussa – Thessaloniki (B, L) (202 km)